est/gitweets/README.md

 > to follow someone: `git remote add <alias> <their fork url>`
 > to retweet: `git cherry-pick <their “tweet”>`

-A single html that renders git commit history as a feed timeline.
+Your GIT commit messages as a microblogging service.
+A single html that renders github commit history as a feed timeline.
 You can static host your personal tweets anywhere.
 Make a tweet via Github REST API in the browser in case you don't have `git` locally.

 Post images: commit along with image files under `./static` path.
 The commit message must end with `:` (to reduce API calls to github.com).
 [Example](https://f.est.im/est/e0d4c46445517ba52ceda06d788e09760aaccce5)